A motto, a flag and a frog?

-The crimson-limbed critter would join the redwood, the desert tortoise and the golden trout as a recognized organic expression of California's uniqueness.
-The rana draytonii is currently categorized as a threatened species.
+The crimson-limbed critter would join the redwood, the desert tortoise and the golden trout as a recognized organic expression of California’s uniqueness.
+The Rana draytonii is categorized as a threatened species.

 But at its heart, Pérez said, the bill is an educational endeavor.
-He drafted it after elementary school students in his district, encouraged to find a connection to state politics, researched the frog's California history.
-Two students and their teacher will be flown up to Sacramento to testify for the bill when it comes before the Water, Parks and Wildlife Committee on Tuesday.
+He drafted it after elementary school students researched the frog’s California history.
+Two students and their teacher will be flown up to Sacramento to testify for the bill on Tuesday.

 “We just thought it was a great way for students to engage,” Pérez said.